voorloopnul/pipetaxon/README.md

 ### Working with different database

-SQLITE should suffice for most use cases of standalone execution of pipetaxon, but if you need an full featured RDBMS like postgres or mysql your can easily configure it by changing the database config in settings.py to something like this:
+SQLITE should suffice most use cases of standalone execution of pipetaxon, but if you need a full featured RDBMS like postgres or mysql your can easily configure it by changing the database config in settings.py to something like this:

 ```